OpenWRT Stuff

 Step 2: Change DNS servers (optional)

 Right now, your OpenWRT router is using your ISP’s DNS servers, which probably aren’t the best out there.
 This step is optional, but can speed up web browsing by a significant amount, depending on how bad your ISP’s DNS servers are.
 First, edit /etc/dnsmasq.conf and find the ‘resolv-file’ line.
-Change that line to ‘resolv-file=/etc/resolv.conf’.
+Change that line to ‘resolv-file=/etc/resolv.conf.dnsmasq’.
 Now, exit your editor and run ‘rm /etc/resolv.conf’.
-Now, run ‘touch /etc/resolv.conf’ which will recreate the file.
-Edit the file again, and put this in it:
+Now, run ‘touch /etc/resolv.conf’ and ‘touch /etc/resolv.conf.dnsmasq’ which will create the resolv files.
+Edit the resolv.conf.dnsmasq file, and put this in it:

 nameserver 4.2.2.2